Kiran6248/MS3-bazaar/README.md

 **Footer**

 * The Footer is situated at the bottom of every page.
-Whish is having Copyright information and social media links.
+Which is having Copyright information and My Github and Linkedin account links.
 * [MaterializeCSS](https://materializecss.com/footer.html) is used to make the footer syckey at the bottom of every page, by adding one code in the CSS Style sheet.
 * The code added to style sheet is this.